alexindata/irisApp/README.md

 ## What is the irisApp

-The irisApp is a simple proof-of-concept, interactive web application that identifies a iris from 3 possible species (setosa, versicolor, virginica) using the combination of 2 sepal and 2 petal measurements.
+The irisApp is a simple proof-of-concept, interactive web application that identifies an iris from 3 possible species (setosa, versicolor, virginica) using the combination of 2 sepal and 2 petal measurements.
 It is built with the R Shiny package from Rstudio, and utilizes the R iris dataset and "random forest" machine learning algorithm.
 The irisApp is hosted on shinyapps.io server.

 #### [Link to the irisApp.][1]